He was 84.

-He was 84.
 He had been ill for a couple of years, and no doubt many of the obituaries that have appeared since that date had been prepared for a while.
 His death was hardly a shock when it came, and yet it still shook me.
 It has taken me this long to sit down and think about how much I loved Colan’s work, how important it was to the medium in which he worked, how substantial his influence was, and will continue to be.

 Gene Colan can legitimately be described as a legend in the field of American comics, where he worked from 1944 until 2009, when he became too ill to continue.
 He started out drawing Crime comics, War comics, and Romance comics, and became something of a specialist in the latter.